 So when you combine green tea health benefits and intermittent fasting you are adding a ton of antioxidants and overall health benefits while adding no calories which makes it ideal for Intermittent Fasting.

-You can check out some of the most popular types of green tea in our big green tea guide.
+You can check out some of the most popular types of green tea right here.

 Simply put, intermittent fasting is limiting your calorie consumption to a set time range during any given day, and consuming no calories the rest of the day.
 The time when you intake no calories is your fasting window.